dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 spawning conditions later, depending on the actions of the user.

 # Child Spawning Conditions
-Child spawning takes place in a zoom box when it meets all the following conditions.
+Child spawning will take place in a zoom box when it meets all the following conditions.

 -   The box has zero child boxes, which will be the case after: